 Extra (financial) assistance

-- an advance on your tuition fees
+- an advance on your study grant from the Flemish Community

-- the ‘Social Grocer’s’
+- the ‘Social Grocer’

-- assistance from funds
+- assistance from other funds

 - free and anonymous helpline in Brussels

-Payment in instalments of the tuition fees due
+Payment in instalments of the tuition fee

 Are you short on money for your studies?
-In exceptional cases and depending on the situation (time of graduation), you can get an interest-free loan.
+In very exceptional cases and depending on the situation (time of graduation), you can get an interest-free loan.
 You pay back the amount of the loan according to a repayment schedule during the academic year or after completion of your studies.

-The ‘Social Grocer’s’
+The ‘Social Grocer'

-A ‘Social Grocer’s’ is a shop where you can buy healthy food and quality products at cheaper rates (or get them free).
+A ‘Social Grocer’ is a shop where you can buy healthy food and quality products at cheaper rates (or get them free).
 You will find a range of both fresh and packaged food, household and personal care products.

-Assistance from funds
+Assistance from other funds